-5,227 beneficiaries of the long-term incentive plan receiving approximately 1,545,000 shares overall, i.e. 0.19% of the share capital.
+Pursuant to the 25th resolution, there were 5,995 beneficiaries of the long-term incentive plan receiving approximately 2,210,000 shares overall, i.e., 0.26% of the share capital.
 Chief Executive Officers and members of the Group Management Committee were not beneficiaries of the plan.

-The beneficiaries comprised 2,137 women and 3,090 men belonging to other employee categories (including non-executives) across nearly 54 different countries; 38% of beneficiaries were working outside France.
+The beneficiaries comprised 2,612 women and 3,383 men belonging to other employee categories (including non-executives) across 52 different countries; 30% of beneficiaries were working outside France.
 All shares are granted subject to a condition of presence throughout the vesting period as well as a performance condition based on Societe Generale's net income.
 The shares will vest definitively for each beneficiary after three years.
+The Group also offers local benefit plans, supplementing the mandatory coverage.
+Benefits also include social protection (retirement, personal protection, and health insurance) as well as family benefits and leave.